MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks-guidance.md

 ---
-title: Use notebooks with SQL Server in Azure Data Studio
+title: Use Jupyter Notebooks in Azure Data Studio with SQL Server
-description: Learn how to get started using SQL Notebooks in Azure Data Studio.
+description: Learn how to get started using Notebooks in Azure Data Studio.
 author: yualan
 ms.author: alayu
 ms.reviewer: achatter, maghan, mikeray